Maira Kalman: Inter-disciplinary arts practice

 In 2005, Kalman is also known for her illustrations for the 2005 edition of The Elements of Style, the popular guide to writing style, by William Strunk.
 She also designed production sets for an opera about Gertrude Stein.

 Kalman wrote the monthly illustrated blog from April 2006 to April 2007, The Principles of Uncertainty, for the New York Times.
 The blog was published in a book of the same title, which was released in 2007.
 During 2009, Kalman wrote another illustrated blog in The New York Times called And the Pursuit of Happiness about American democracy.
 The blog was published as a book in 2010.
 The first chapter chronicles her visit to Washington, D.C. for President Barack Obama's inauguration.
 Kalman's work is also featured on Rosenbach Museum and Library's 21st Century Abe project.

 Kalman crafted the illustrations for author Daniel Handler's Lemony Snicket series including the books, 13 Words (2010) and Why We Broke Up (2011).
 The two went on to collaborate on a illustrated book, Girls Standing on Lawns, published in 2014 by The Museum of Modern Art.
 Exploring MoMA's collection of photography, Kalman and Handler combined vintage photographs with Kalman's paintings and Handler's prose.

 In 2014, My Favorite Things, by Maira Kalman, was published by Harper Design, a division of HarperCollins.
 The book focused on significant objects from the Cooper Hewitt and the personal collection of Kalman, such as a pocket watch possessed by Abraham Lincoln, original editions of Alice's Adventures in Wonderland and Winnie-the-Pooh, and photographs that Kalman had taken.

 In 2017, she was awarded the AIGA Medal for her work in "storytelling, illustration, and design while pushing the limits of all three."

 In the summer of 2017, Kalman collaborated with choreographer John Heginbotham to produce a theatrical and dance interpretation of Kalman's blog, The Principles of Uncertainty.
 It debuted in late August at Jacob's Pillow, and had its New York premier at the Brooklyn Academy of Music Fisher in late September.
 Kalman performed in the piece, playing herself.
 Then in the Fall of that year, Kalman was a resident at the American Academy in Rome.

 From November 2019 to April 2020, Kalman's publications were exhibited at the Eric Carle Museum of Picture Book Art in Amherst, Massachusetts.
+Kalman’s illustrations covered a pre-show curtain for David Byrne’s Broadway production “American Utopia”, which ran from 2019-2020 and again from 2021-2022.